neoforged/Documentation/docs/resources/client/models/modelloaders.md

 public class MyUnbakedGeometry implements ExtendedUnbakedGeometry {

     public MyUnbakedGeometry(...) {
-        // Read the in the unbaked quads
+        // Store the unbaked quads to bake
     }

     // Method responsible for model baking, returning the quad collection.
 Parameters in this method are: